gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 {% endhighlight %}

-* Then declare that vendor-bundle as a shared module (to keep simple, we'll share it from our portlet, but you will rather package to another war) :
+* Then declare vendor-bundle.js as a shared module.
+To keep things simple, we declare it in our portlet, but you'd rather package to another war :
 {% highlight xml %}
 <module>
     <name>vendor</name>